Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 Keep in mind that the only elements that have to be in the `<template is="dom-bind">` are the ones that use Polymer bindings, as denoted with double curly-bracket syntax: `{{model.SomeProperty}}`.

-The content of the HTML view is distributed to the presentation using a Shadow DOM concept called slots, as explained in guideline 4.
+The content of the HTML view is distributed to the layout using a Shadow DOM concept called slots, as explained in guideline 4.

 ### Guideline 2: Defining the Content